joshuar/go-hass-agent/README.md

    ![Delete Agent Example](assets/screenshots/delete-from-mobile-app-integrations.png)

 5. Choose **Delete**.
-6. From a terminal, run the agent with the command: `go-hass-agent register --force` (add `--terminal --server someserver --token sometoken` for non-graphical registration).
+6. From a terminal, run the agent with the command: `go-hass-agent register --force` (add `--server someserver --token sometoken` for non-graphical registration).
 7. The agent will go through the initial registration steps.
 It should report that registration was successful.
 8. Restart the agent.

 [⬆️ Back to Top](#-table-of-contents)